 Federal and state laws prohibit prospective employers from asking certain questions that are not related to the job they are hiring for.
 Questions should be job-related and not used to find out personal information.

-In a nutshell, employers should not be asking about your race, gender, religion, marital status, age, disabilities, ethnic background, country of origin, sexual preferences or age.
+In general, employers should not be asking about your race, gender, religion, marital status, age, disabilities, ethnic background, country of origin, sexual preferences or age.

 Illegal Interview Questions

-Employers should not ask about any of the following, because to not hire a candidate because of any one of them is discriminatory:
+Employers should not ask about any of the following unless it specifically relates to the job requirements, because to not hire a candidate because of any one of them is discriminatory: